The Pal-Mir Escort

 The Six Million Dollar Blog - The Six Million Dollar Man and The Bionic Woman

-Pal-Mir suffers from a rare, fictional cardiac syndrome that can only be cured with a bionic heart transplant.
+Pal-Mir suffers from a cardiac syndrome so rare it doesn't actually exist and can only be cured with a bionic heart transplant.
 She needs to be transported to the bionic research center at Mountain Springs, TN, and Steve will be her bodyguard.
 She's a tad reluctant until she sees Oscar's home-movies of Steve's bionics in action.

 Because the mission is so dangerous, with assorted assassins, malcontents and general no-goodniks out to stop Madame Pal-Mir's peace talks with the Eretz rebels, Steve suggests they take the OSI's Urban Assault Vehicle.